 The largest municipal water agencies in the state – responsible for Los Angeles and Southern California – have set visionary goals which aim to: recycle up to 100% of wastewater, capture more stormwater, recharge more groundwater and conserve more water.
 One initiative has been offering ratepayers up to $3 per square foot to replace their grassy lawns with drought tolerant plants.
 They have also implemented massive public education programs and regulations to modify behaviour regarding water usage (water conservation, low-flow toilets, low-flow shower heads, reducing outdoor landscape watering).
 Since 1990, the state has successfully reduced water use per capita by 20-30%.

 In Southern California, WSP is working with Arcadis and Balfour Beatty to build a new wastewater recycling plant that will treat 10 million gallons per day (438 litres per second) and recharge a local groundwater drinking aquifer.
-In San Diego meanwhile, there is a multi-billion-dollar, multi-year indirect potable reuse project in progress that will use advanced treatment technology to purify 30 million gallons per day (135 million litres per day) of recycled water.
+Meanwhile, the Groundwater Replenishment System in Orange County is already the world's largest advanced water purification system for potable reuse.
+The GWRS has been operational since January 2008, and is a state-of-the-art water purification project that can produce up to 100 million gallons (379,000 cubic meters) of high-quality water every day.

 LA Sanitation runs a recycled water filling station outside one of its water reclamation plants.
 The disinfected water here can be collected by residents for free and used in place of potable water for landscaping.